presentator/v2tov3migrate/README.md

-(WIP) Presentator v2 to v3 migration tool
+Presentator v2 to v3 migration tool
 ======================================================================

-Small cli tool that takes care for migrating the database and uploaded files from Presentator v2 to v3.
+CLI that takes care for migrating the database and uploaded files from Presentator v2 to v3.

-> [!WARNING]
+With that said, there are some notable and breaking changes in Presentator v3:

-> Note that "Project Guidelines" are deprecated in Presentator v3 so they are skipped.
+- If there are multiple OAuth2 accounts from the **same** provider linked to a single Presentator user (eg. 2 Google accounts associated to 1 Presentator user) the migration will keep only the last one linked.

->
+- The "Project Guidelines" are deprecated and no longer available.

-> If there are multiple OAuth2 accounts from the **same** provider linked to a single user (eg. 2 Google accounts associated to 1 Presentator user) the migration will keep only the last one linked.
+- For "super-admin" access you could use the PocketBase Admin UI located at `https://yourPresentatorApp.com/_/`.

 ## Setup